Florida Catholic

 Other articles discuss faith issues and highlight specific schools, ministries or parish activities.
-The Bishop of each Florida Diocese offers a personal message to subscribers in their diocese on current events or faith subjects.
-An online version of the newspaper offers the most recent edition as well as an archive of past articles and bishop's messages.
+The bishop of each Florida diocese offers a personal message to subscribers in their diocese on current events or faith subjects.
+A weekly online version of the newspaper (e-edition) offers the most recent edition as well as an archive of past articles and bishops' messages.

 History

 The paper was first published as a weekly in Miami in 1939.
 It moved to St. Augustine in 1942.
 It moved to Orlando about 1952.
-In 1958, it was replaced by The Voice, only in the Miami diocese, for the next 32 years.
+In 1958, it was replaced in the Miami Archdiocese by The Voice, for the next 32 years.

 In 1959, the paper moved to the Orlando suburb of Winter Park.

 In 1972, the paper changed its format from broadsheet to tabloid.

 In 1984, the Diocese of Pensacola-Tallahassee began publishing their own version of the newspaper.

-In 1990, the paper absorbed The Voice published by the Archdiocese of Miami and began serving that area.
-The addition of Miami gives the paper a circulation of 140,000 and serving six out of the seven dioceses in the state.
+In 1990, the Florida Catholic absorbed The Voice published by the Archdiocese of Miami and began serving that area.
+The addition of Miami gave the paper a circulation of 140,000, serving six out of the seven dioceses in the state.

 In 1993, specific local sections were generated for each diocese.

 In 2003, it was discovered that a bookkeeper had embezzled money totaling a large sum over decades.
 The bookkeeper was charged with grand theft and the editor felt obliged to resign.
 This resulted in an abbreviated publishing schedule for several years until losses could be recouped.

 In 2004, the Catholic Press Association selected the paper to receive the Bishop John England Award for First Amendment rights, freedom of the press and/or freedom of religion.

-In 2008, the paper is published for the final time in the St. Petersburg Diocese.
-It begins production of a new publication for that diocese, Gathered, Nourished, Sent.
+In 2008, the paper was published for the final time in the St. Petersburg Diocese.
+It began production of a new publication for that diocese, Gathered, Nourished, Sent.

-In 2012, the paper added a digital e-Edition subscription ($20) which combines content from three dioceses (Orlando, Palm Beach and Venice) and began a social media presence on Facebook and Twitter.
+In 2012, the paper added a digital e-Edition subscription which combines content from three dioceses (Orlando, Palm Beach and Venice), and began a social media presence on Facebook, Instagram, Twitter, and YouTube.